Ronlin1/instaCanva/README.md

 - **Create Designs**: Create new Canva designs with user-provided titles.
 - **List Designs**: Search and list Canva designs based on user input.
 - **Export Designs**: Export Canva designs in PDF format and receive them via WhatsApp.
-- **Natural Language Processing**: Handle various user inputs and provide relevant responses using Google Gemini AI.
+- **Natural Language Processing**: Handle various user inputs and provide relevant responses using IBM Watsonx  AI.
 -
 ## Current Limitations
 - Limited Command Handling: The bot currently supports a basic set of commands.
 More complex commands and functionalities will be added in future updates.